alexbosy/spring-webflux-data-jdbc-demo/README.md

 - registration IP address (not exposed to customer)
 - registration country (not exposed to customer)

-### Common REST endpoints (will be used in all client apps):

-#### 1. POST /auth - JWT authentication.
-Returns JWT token.

 ### Private REST endpoints (will be used ony in internal administration application):

-All private endpoints require JWT auth.

 #### 1. POST /user - create new user.